 My first time in a jet boat was in 2006, it was on the Deschutes and I was the pilot.
 I had a buddy who was gonna show me how to drive it but he never showed, we went any way.
 I became a Deschutes jet-boat guide in 2009.
 The lower D is arguably the nastiest place on earth to run a sled and I had zero guiding experience.
 This was a chance encounter that led to a very rare opportunity to guide the best river on the planet…and to do it out of a jet-boat.
 I learned a lot, logged a lot of days, quit a good job, and caught some of steelhead, but what I’m proudest of is earning the respect of my peers that includes dudes that started guiding the Deschutes in the 1980’s and they are not fly-fisherman.
 That took a while.

 I hold a current US Coast Guard License, two Special Recreation Permits through the Bureau of Land Management: One to operate on the Deschutes, one to operate on the John Day River.
-I am a licensed Oregon guide and outfitter, have current First Aid and CPR training, I’m heavily insured and bonded, and I look forward to meeting you!
+I am a licensed, bonded Oregon and Washington guide and outfitter, have current First Aid and CPR training, I’m heavily insured, and I look forward to meeting you!

 With close family ties to Sweet Creek and Mapleton, Oregon, Marni Sickles is the real deal original Oregon girl! ”Marn” was pretty much raised in a tent.
 Her people are loggers, commercial fisherman, crabbers and more than a few hippies.
 Yep, a native and an endangered species.
 More importantly, Marn’s in charge of everything that matters and is our camp host during steelhead camp.
 Last year we missed her on a trip and the first thing out of the clients’ mouths was “Where’s Marn?”
 Obviously, we won’t do that again!
 Aside from all that, Marn loves to swing flies and has been nicknamed, among other things, the “Hoover”, because she vacuums up all the fish in a run.
 But seriously, we are glad to have Marn around to keep us straight.
 If you get a chance to spend some time with her, you’ll get used to it, then expect it and be disappointed when she’s not there!